cockroachdb/docs/v19.1/cluster-topology-patterns.md

 For this example:

-**Configuration**
+#### Configuration

-- Nodes are spread across 3 regions within a country (`West`, `East`, `Central`)
+- Nodes are spread across 3 regions within a country (`West`, `East`, `Central`).
-- A software-based load balancer directs traffic to any of the regions' nodes at random
+- A software-based load balancer directs traffic to any of the regions' nodes at random.
-- Every region has 3 datacenters
+- Every region has 3 datacenters.
-- All CockroachDB nodes communicate with each other
-- Similar to the [local](#single-datacenter-clusters) topology, more regions can be added dynamically
+- Similar to the [single-datacenter](#single-region-clusters) topology, more regions can be added dynamically
 - A homogenous configuration among the regions for simplified operations is recommended
 - For sophisticated workloads, each region can have different node count and node specification.
 This heterogeneous configuration could better handle regional specific concurrency and load characteristics.